mutasim77/dynamic-json-validator/README.md

 - **TypeScript:** To add static type definitions.
 - **Zod:** For schema validation.
 - **Gemini AI:** For data conversion and processing.

+## Contributing 🐛
+Contributions are Welcome!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/your-feature-name`).
+5. Open a Pull Request.

+## License 💳
+This project is licensed under the MIT License.
+See the [LICENSE](/LICENSE) file for details.

+## Contact 🩶
+For any questions or suggestions, feel free to open an issue or just [contact me](https://www.mutasim.top/contact)